GeoscienceAustralia/dea-notebooks/memory/README.md

 Address space is usually a much more plentiful resource than physical memory.
 (several thousand PB for each process.)
-This facilitates having multiple growable areas of memory, without collisions occuring before the physical memory is exhausted.
+This facilitates having mmore than two growable areas of memory, without collisions occuring before the physical memory is exhausted.
 (Growable areas include: the traditional heap, the area for new memory maps, and each individual thread's stack.)